Joseph L. Mankiewicz: 1934–1942: MGM

 By 1938, Katharine Hepburn had been labeled "box office poison" by box office exhibitors after several unsuccessful films.
 Hepburn departed Hollywood and starred as Tracy Lord in Philip Barry's 1939 play The Philadelphia Story.
 It became one of the year's successful Broadway plays, and Howard Hughes secured the film rights enabling Hepburn to forge a screen comeback.
-Several Hollywood studios declined to produce the film on the basis of Hepburn's box office record and male actors who demurred being potentially outshined by her.
-Louis B. Mayer took Hughes's offer on the assurance that Hepburn should appear with "two important male stars."
+Several Hollywood studios declined to produce the film because of Hepburn's box office record.
+Major male actors demurred at being potentially outshone by her.
+Louis B. Mayer took Hughes's offer on the assurance that Hepburn would appear with "two important male stars."

 L-R: John Howard, Cary Grant, Katharine Hepburn and James Stewart in The Philadelphia Story.

 Cary Grant and James Stewart were cast in the leading male roles, while George Cukor was hired to direct.
 At Hepburn's insistence, Donald Ogden Stewart wrote a faithful adaptation of Barry's play, though he added two brief scenes based on Mankiewicz's suggestions.
 Mankiewicz claimed credit for the film's opening scene—a silent comic prologue featuring Grant and Hepburn in a tableau of their temperamental and fracturing marriage.
 Released in December 1940, The Philadelphia Story was a critical and commercial success, making it Mankiewicz's biggest hit as a producer.
 At the 1941 Academy Awards, the film earned six Oscar nominations, including one for Outstanding Production for Mankiewicz.
 James Stewart won the Academy Award for Best Actor, as well as Odgen Stewart winning for Best Adapted Screenplay.

 Mankiewicz reteamed with Hepburn on the romantic comedy Woman of the Year (1942).
 Deriving inspiration from his father and newspaper columnist Dorothy Parker, Ring Lardner Jr. had written a story outline before collaborating with Garson and Michael Kanin.
-Both men drafted a 99-paged script, tentatively titled The Thing About Women, which they showed to Hepburn.
+Both men drafted a 99-page script, tentatively titled The Thing About Women, which they showed to Hepburn.
 Eager to make it her next film, Hepburn presented the script directly to Mayer, who then consulted Mankiewicz for his opinion.
 He was enthusiastic for the script, believing it had been written by Ben Hecht and Charles MacArthur.

 Mankiewicz produced Woman of the Year, which paired Katharine Hepburn and Spencer Tracy for the first time.